tlcuthber/crc_aws/README.md

 # Cloud Resume Challenge

-## What is the Cloud Resume Challenge
+## What is the Cloud Resume Challenge?
 The Cloud Resume Challenge was developed by Forrest Brazeal.
 The goal of the challenge is to host your resume as a static website via one of the major cloud providers - AWS, Azure or GCP.
 To learn more about the challenge, visit: [Cloud Resume Challenge](https://cloudresumechallenge.dev)

 ## Current Progress